Hong Kong bottled water scandal: Reaction

-John Lee also blamed GLD for the oversight and said he was "deeply disappointed".
-Lee said this blunt reflected the necessity of government staff to improve cautiousness, and pledged to identify shortcomings and loopholes in the procurement regime as soon as possible.
+John Lee also blamed the GLD for the oversight and said he was "deeply disappointed".
+Lee said this blunder reflected the necessity of government staff to improve cautiousness, and pledged to identify shortcomings and loopholes in the procurement regime as soon as possible.
 However, no officials directly commented on whether any official had to take responsibility.

-The incident further strengthened mistrust of mainland Chinese food and drinks in Hong Kong society.
+The incident further strengthened distrust of mainland Chinese food and drinks in Hong Kong society.
 Christopher Hui insisted that both mainland Chinese and Hong Kong brands met the standards without difference in quality.

-The government announced in November that Carlson Chan, who has then retired from the civil service, will not appear in the presentation ceremony to receive his Silver Bauhinia Star, and to wait until the disciplinary probe reaches a conclusion.
+The government announced in November that Carlson Chan, who has then retired from the civil service, would not appear in the presentation ceremony to receive his Silver Bauhinia Star pending the conclusion of the disciplinary probe.

 Investigation

-Xin Ding Xin's office was apparently without any business operation and was suspected of being a shell company, with only three full-time employees and no previous records in supplying drinking water to the government.^{:7} Upon media enquiry, the two other manufacturers listed on the Xin Le labels – Dongguan Guanyinshan Drinking Water Co Ltd and Yangtaishan Beverage Co Ltd. – denied selling water to Hong Kong.
+Xin Ding Xin's office was apparently without any business operations and was suspected of being a shell company, with only three full-time employees and no previous records in supplying drinking water to the government.^{:7} Upon media enquiry, the two other manufacturers listed on the Xin Le labels – Dongguan Guanyinshan Drinking Water Co.
+Ltd. and Yangtaishan Beverage Co.
+Ltd. – denied selling water to Hong Kong.
 According to Chinese commercial inquiry platform Tianyancha, Guanyinshan and Yangtaishan Beverage share the same shareholders.
 Yangtaishan Beverage had been under inspection by Guangdong authorities for failing food safety tests, with contamination by pseudomonas aeruginosa, in 2023.

 The police confirmed that the water was produced in a third-party factory in Zhangmutou, in Dongguan of Guangdong, commissioned by XDX's director Lui Tsz-chung and his wife.
 Despite the earlier denial, the water bottles at the supplying factory carried the name of "Guanyinshan".

 YTAD International Logistics, a logistics company in Yuen Long responsible for delivering XDX's water to government offices, accused XDX for failing to pay them.
 Both sides did not sign a contract.